-Parameter Actor Requirement Image Analysis Tool Image Analyst Shall use the same Image Analysis Tool (manufacturer, model, version) for measurements at all time points.
-Segmentation Analysis Image Analyst Shall disqualify nodules with inadequate automated segmentations or nodules with non-comparable segmentations at both time points.
-Image Display Settings Image Analyst Shall set the Image display setting (window and level) for the segmentation initiation to the same lung appropriate settings for all time points.
-Equipment Technologist/ Image Analyst Shall use the same measurement system (scanner model, software, and operator) at the two time points.
+Parameter Actor Requirement IIMAGE ANAIVSIS I OOL II IMAGE ANAIVST Shall use the same Image Analysis Tool (manufacturer, model, version) for measurements at all time points.
+Image Analysis ToolImage AnalystSegmentation AnalysisImage AnalystImage Display SettingsImage Analyst Shall verify that the Image Analysis Tool achieves the volume measurement bias, coefficient of variation, and measurement linearity performance specified in this Profile.
+Clinical sites may use a small dataset for tis verification.
+Shall disqualify nodules with inadequate automated segmentations or nodules with non-comparable segmentations at both time points.
+Shall set the Image display setting (window and level) for the segmentation initiation to the same lung appropriate settings for all time points.
+Shall use linear interpolation for calculating intermediate values between those provided in the CV table (Table 1).

-4. Conformance
+650 4.
+Conformance

-- To conform to this Profile, participating staff and equipment ("Actors") shall support each activity assigned to them in Table 3-1.
-To support an activity, the actor shall conform to the checklist of requirements (indicated by "shall language") listed in the specifications table of that activity subsection in Section 3. - Although some of the requirements described in Section 3 can be assessed for conformance by direct observation, many of the most critical performance-oriented requirements cannot.
-Thus, the assessment procedures in Section 4 are required. - This section begins with a description of the Technical Evaluation Methods (Section 4.1) that will be used to verify the performance requirements of the image acquisition system and the software analysis system.
-The Equipment Vendor Assessment Procedure (Section 4.2) specifies the conformance procedures that equipment vendors must perform for a specific vendor equipment model to comply with the profile.
-The Clinical Site Assessment Procedure (Section 4.3) describes the steps needed by a clinical site to achieve conformance with this profile.
+To conform to this Profile, participating staff and equipment ("Actors") shall support each activity assigned to them in Table 3-1.
+To support an activity, the actor shall conform to the checklist of requirements

+653 (indicated by "shall language") listed in the specifications table of that activity subsection in Section 3.

+Although some of the requirements described in Section 3 can be assessed for conformance by direct observation, many of the most critical performance-oriented requirements cannot.
+Thus, the assessment procedures in Section 4 are required.

+This section begins with a description of the Technical Evaluation Methods (Section 4.1) that will be used to verify the performance requirements of the image acquisition system and the software analysis system.

+The Equipment Vendor Assessment Procedure (Section 4.2) specifies the conformance procedures that equipment vendors must perform for a specific vendor equipment model to comply with the Profile.
+The

+661 Clinical Site Assessment Procedure (Section 4.3) describes the steps needed by a clinical site to achieve

+662 conformance with this Profile.

-4.1.
+663 4.1.
 Technical Evaluation Methods

 There are two types of equipment used to perform lung nodule measurements in this Profile.
 The technical methods to verify the quality of images produced by the CT scanner and acquisition protocol are outlined in Section 4.1.1.
 The technical methods to verify the quality of measurements produced by the analysis software is outlined in Section 4.1.2.
-These methods are then used by equipment vendors (Section 4.2) and clinical sites (Section 4.3) to verify conformance with profile requirements.
+These methods are then used by equipment vendors (Section 4.2) and clinical sites (Section 4.3) to verify conformance with Profile requirements.